Israeli Football Supporters Back Home After Amsterdam Violence - UrduPoint

 Despite a "sporting" atmosphere in the ground and a huge police presence, authorities were unable to stop the rapid attacks on fans in several parts of the city.

-Fan Amit Ganor, 21, said he was attacked on the way from the train to the hotel he was staying at.
+Fan Amit Ganor, 21, said he was attacked on the way from the railway station to his hotel.

 "We were lucky enough to run and to manage to go to the hotel, but some guys in the streets weren't able to do this so they got hit," he told AFP at Amsterdam's Schiphol airport.